 If you’re unsure whether or not you have an unhealthy gut, here are some of the signs and symptoms that you might have which could indicate that there is a problem.

-If you’ve have used antibiotics in the past and you think they might have affected your health in a negative way, then it’s certainly worth trying a probiotic supplement to see if any problems you have improve once you introduce more healthy bacteria into the microbiome
+If you have used antibiotics in the past and you think they might have negatively affected your health, it’s certainly worth trying a probiotic supplement to see if any health problems you’re experiencing improves.

-To help make the probiotics more effective, make sure to include plenty of foods which are prebiotic such as garlic, leeks, onions, almonds.
-Foods like kimchi, kefir, and yogurts are also great sources of good bacteria aside from probiotic supplements.
+A tip: to make the probiotics more effective, make sure to include plenty of foods which have prebiotic properties such as garlic, leeks, onions, and almonds.

-In this BBC Article it was reported that ‘Older people have 1000 times less friendly bacteria in their gut’ – and researchers have since found that probiotics improves immune function in elderly persons.
+And to finish off with a final point about the importance of good bacteria for health: In this BBC Article, it was reported that ‘Older people have 1000 times less friendly bacteria in their gut’ – and researchers have since found that probiotics improve immune function in elderly persons.